19 Food Facts That May Change How You Eat

 Coffee is the top source of antioxidants in the American diet

 Coffee may be the number one source of antioxidants in the American diet, as this study on coffee published in the journal Molecules points out.
 Antioxidants, as you may have heard while learning about other food facts, help fight off aging, heart disease, and cancer.
 But before you go for that second cup, remember this: Coffee isn’t a super-rich source of the free-radical-slaying substance; it just comes out on top because so many people drink so much of it.
 Load up on leafy greens, berries, and nuts to get your fill.

 Beer may help prevent tooth decay

-Some food facts just make you smile: Yes, tossing back a brew or two—specifically Guinness—may help keep your teeth sparkling, according to a study published in the Journal of Biomedicine and Biotechnology.
-Researchers discovered that beer helped prevent the growth of bacteria that leads to tooth decay and gum disease.
+Some food facts just make you smile: Yes, tossing back a brew or two—specifically Guinness—may help fight unhealthy bacteria in your mouth, according to a 2012 study published in the Journal of Biomedicine and Biotechnology.
+In laboratory-grown cells and assays, researchers discovered that beer helped prevent the growth of bacteria that leads to tooth decay and gum disease.
 Previous research found that the silicon in beer may promote strong bones, so it looks like milk’s got some competition—no, not really.
 And you still need to brush your teeth, by the way.

 Someone made jellyfish snacks

 And you thought cricket protein bars were bad.
 In 2017, researchers at the University of Southern Denmark developed a method for drying the tentacled sea creatures out to a crispy, paper-thin consistency, not unlike a chip.
 No word on how soon they’ll show up in your local convenience store or in what flavors, but you can always hope.
 In the meantime, you can make your own delicious chips with these healthy homemade alternatives to chips.